 Photo: Kay, ex Green Beret, 1983.
 Courtesy of the Mariette Pathy Allen.

 For over 40 years, Mariette Pathy Allen has been documenting the spectrum of gender expression.
 Pathy Allen’s archive consists of thousands of photographs, countless interview transcripts, personal correspondence, and materials related to a career dedicated to supporting and documenting trans and gender-variant communities.
-Work dating from the late 1970s through the early 2000s is the main focus of this exhibition.
+Work dating from the late 1970s through the early 2000s was the main focus of this exhibition.
 The selection largely highlights a time before the internet, when often hard-to-find newsletters and magazines were essential lifelines, and protests and in-person conferences were one of the few safe spaces to be ‘out.’
-On display, you’ll find a record of Pathy Allen’s process before digital photography: darkroom work prints, photographs from color slides, hand-written notes, DIY programs for events — all records of a time far more limited, yet extremely passionate in the hope for a more equal future.
+On display was a record of Pathy Allen’s process before digital photography: darkroom work prints, photographs from color slides, hand-written notes, DIY programs for events — all records of a time far more limited, yet extremely passionate in the hope for a more equal future.